code-disaster/steamworks4j/getting-started.md

 To load the native libraries and initialize the Steamworks client API, you just need to call ```SteamAPI.init()```.

 {% highlight java %}
+try {
     if (!SteamAPI.init()) {
-	// report error
+        // Steamworks initialization error, e.g. Steam client not running }
+} catch (SteamException e) {
+    // Error extracting or loading native libraries
 }
 {% endhighlight java %}

-By default, ```SteamAPI.init()``` tries to automatically detect the operating system it runs on, then extracts the appropriate native libraries from *steamworks4j-natives.jar* found in your application's resource path to a temporary folder.
-There's a second function which allows to specify the path to a custom JAR, or to a directory containing the native libraries.
-For example, this is used by the sample applications to load the prebuilt libraries from ```steamworks4j/natives/libs/``` for development purposes.
+By default, ```SteamAPI.init()``` detects the operating system it runs on, then extracts the appropriate native libraries from your application's resource path to a temporary folder.
+There's a second function which allows to specify the path to a directory containing the native libraries.
+For example, this is used by the sample applications to load the prebuilt libraries from ```steamworks4j/java-wrapper/src/main/resources/``` directly for development purposes.

 {% highlight java %}
-if (!SteamAPI.init("../natives/libs")) {
+if (!SteamAPI.init("../java-wrapper/src/main/resources")) {
-	// report error
-}
+	// Steamworks initialization error, e.g. Steam client not running }
 {% endhighlight java %}